Introduction to SQL

 Create and populate a database

 First, you need to install a version of the MySQL server.
-For this chapter, you must load the sample database Sakila: link.
-The database is loaded on the MySQL console using the commands
+For this chapter, you must load the sample database: Sakila.
+After starting the mysql command-line client with the command:

 source /path/to/sakila-schema.sql;